Circular walk from Widemouth to Bude

 Since prehistoric times, a year of fallow was used to allow soil nutrients to recover before planting a crop the following year.
 By the end of the Middle Ages, a three-year scheme was in use with alternating crops allowing production two out of three years.
 In the 18th Century a four-crop rotation was introduced (wheat, turnips, barley, and clover) which not only resulted in continuous production but included a grazing crop and a winter fodder crop, providing food for livestock throughout the year.

 25. Go through the gateway and keep ahead past the gateway on the left.
-Follow the left hedge of the field to a pedestrian gate in the hedge.
+Follow the track along the left hedge of the field to a pair of wooden gates in the opposite corner of the far hedge.

 The red bunny sign earlier on the route at the information board refers to hares: there is a resident population in this area.